kotbaton/pymcdm/docs/modules/american_school.rst

 VIKOR
 =======================

+:class:`VIKOR` is designed to evaluate decision alternatives according to the following steps:

 **Step 1.** Determinate the best :math:`f_{j}^{*}` and the worst :math:`f_{j}^{-}` value for the function of a particular criterion.
 For profit criteria, the Equation is used (:eq:`VikorBestProfit`).